GentleTechTeam/GentleLints/README.md

 ## Installation and usage

-1. Add lint_rules_flutter_dart as a dependency in your pubspec.yaml file:
+1. Add gentle_lints as a dependency in your pubspec.yaml file:

     ```yaml
     dependencies: